ariesiitr/Emotion-Detection-2.0/README.md

 *The BenchMark accuracy on FER2013 dataset till date is 76.82 percent which done by ensemble ResmaskingNet with 6 other CNNs.*

+## Audio Analysis

+### Workflow

+Dataset- RAVDESS and TESS
+Software used- Google collab
+Framework-  Sci-kit learn, librosa, and Keras Algorithm- 1D CNN and/or LSTM
+Using TensorFlow backend.

+#### Step 1- Loading the dataset.

+Firstly, we mounted the datasets on Google drive and unzipped them separately.

+#### Step 2- Testing audio files

+Tested one audio file by plotting its waveform and spectrogram.

+#### Step 3- Feature Extraction

+The next step involves extracting the features from the audio files, which will help in identifying the components of the audio signal that can easily help to distinguish emotions embedded.
+For feature extraction, we use the LibROSA library in python, one of the libraries used for audio analysis.

+Features extracted- MFCC(Mel-Frequency Cepstral Coefficients) AND Mel spectrogram.

+ #### Step 4- Creating a dataframe

+Creating a final data frame consisting of features and emotions.

+#### Step-5   Splitting the data into test and train sets.

+#### Step-6 Data Preprocessing

+Using MinMaxScaler and label encoding emotions of y train and y test set.
+#### Step-7 Building 1D CNN model

+We built A 1D CNN model with 12 layers-used ReLu function as our activation function for 4 NN layers and a final layer of NN as a softmax classifier.
+We also added three dropout layers to prevent overfitting.

+#### Step-8 Prediction

+Predicting the emotions of the Y test.

+#### Step-9 Confusion Matrix

+For checking the model's accuracy and finding the number of true positives, true negatives, false positives, and false negatives.

+### Conclusion

+-The 1D CNN model gave an F1 score of 81% for testing seven emotions that are happy, sad, neutral, disgust, angry, fear, and surprise.
+-Other technologies like LSTM takes a lot more time for training and testing.

+### Audio_final.ipynb is the file that contains the code for audio analysis of the emotions.

 ## References

 * https://arxiv.org/abs/2004.11823